-Accelerated BSN Teach-Out
+Accelerated BSN Program

-To graduate with a Bachelor of Science in Nursing degree, students must meet the following:
+To graduate with a Bachelor of Science in Nursing degree in the Traditional program, students must meet the following:

 - Credit Hours: a student must have a total of 122 semester credit hours, with a minimum of 45 credit hours completed at Radford University.
 Transfer students may be required to enroll in additional upper division courses to meet the degree requirements. - Grade Point Average: A minimum grade point average of 2.5 in the Nursing major is required for graduation.